Shoulder Pain Clover Bottom, MO

 Clover Bottom, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for our Clover Bottom, MO clients by implementing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Schedule an appointment through our website or find our location nearest you.
+A healthy shoulder is essential to not only living our every day life, but to doing the things we love.
+At Axes, we focus on positive outcomes for Clover Bottom, MO residents by creating evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Schedule an appointment online or find the location nearest you.

 Services Offered